urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 [Meetup](https://www.meetup.com/urbit-sf/events/289629419/) | [Youtube](https://www.youtube.com/watch?v=ckFsPr-DXNE)

 ### Developer Week: Speed Hooning with Quartus
-Nobody is quicker than Quartus, in this workshop ~rabsef-bicrym will build a reminder application from scratch that integrates with the new %homestead and show you how you can do it as well.
+Nobody is quicker than Quartus.
+In this workshop ~rabsef-bicrym will build a reminder application from scratch that integrates with the new %homestead and show you how you can do it as well.
 Are you up for the challenge?

 [Meetup](https://www.meetup.com/urbit-sf/events/289629435/) | [Youtube](https://www.youtube.com/watch?v=eRz3s9dQZe8)